 No. A free Trade agreement exists within the European Union which means that Import licenses and Trade Compliance is not required.

-What will happen to the EU Trade Agreement after the UK leaves the EU / Brexit?
+What will be required for Exports after the UK leaves the EU / Brexit?

 The UK government and heads of the European Union are still trying to work that out with a great detail of discussion to be had and negotiated.
 Mouse & Bear Solutions will release a dedicated page to Brexit when the details become clearer.
 UK.GOV have information on thier website about what will be required in the event on a No Deal.